top of page

 Leveraging technology can significantly reduce the burden of routine tasks:

-Utilize Available Tools: Your phone and other technology that you currently use likely have automation functions that you can leverage.
+• Utilize Available Tools: Your phone and other devices you currently use likely have automation features you can leverage.
 Take time to understand the functionality that you are already paying for.

-Scheduling: Utilize online scheduling tools (such as Calendly) to enable others to book meetings without the need for back-and-forth emails.
+• Scheduling: Use online scheduling tools (such as Calendly) to let others book meetings without back-and-forth emails.

 Delegation and Automation Resources: